Bio2Byte/simsapiper/README.md

 By default most flags are set to False.
 Adding a flag to the command line will set it to True and activate it.
 Some flags can carry additional information, such as percentages or filenames.
-The complete list can be found below.
+The complete list can be found in the [here](https://github.com/Bio2Byte/simsapiper/wiki/3-Available-flags).

 **--magic** flag is equivalent to